 The amount of knowledge to be gained from the IAYC is limitless.
 You can learn to use telescopes, create incredible astro-photographs, and most of all work on a project of your own, guided by a leader who will help you to make some amazing discoveries.
 No previous astrophysical knowledge is required; all that is needed is a passion for astronomy and the night skies!

-Details of the IAYC 2016, check out this year’s working groups and apply!
+Details of the IAYC 2020, check out this year’s working groups and apply online!